Who We Are

 Dr. King’s Beloved Community is a global vision in which all people can share in the wealth of the earth.
 In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.
 Racism and all forms of discrimination, bigotry and prejudice will be replaced by an all-inclusive spirit of sisterhood and brotherhood.

-Stand in for Nebraska is led by a diverse group of twelve active Board of Directors and community organizers who help mobilize and guide Six Active Community Organizing Circles (COCs).
+Stand in for Nebraska is led by a diverse group of Board of Directors and community organizers who help mobilize and guide Community Organizing Circles (COCs).

 Dr. Belinda Acosta